LearnLib/ralib/README.md

 2. edit sutinfo.yaml with the alphabet used for learner.
 All possible inputs are included, comment out those you don't need.
 Start off small. (e.g. with only "ACCEPT", "LISTEN" and "SYN(V,V,0)").
 Don't combine server socket calls with client socket calls!
-3. edit config.cfg by setting:
+3. edit 'config.cfg' by setting:
  * serverIP, serverPort to the IP/port of _TCP Entity_
  * cmdIP, cmdPort to the IP/port of  _TCP Adapter_
  * networkInterface (the interface over which communication with the TCP Entity is done)